The Burgess Volleyball Club

 2004 Silver Medal

-A summary of JUST VOLLEYBALL'S recent move into the 55's and 60's, after having been one of the two most successful age group teams in the 45's and 50's.
+A summary of JUST VOLLEYBALL'S move into the 55's and 60's, after having been one of the two most successful age group teams of all time in the 45's and 50's.

 55's: